-1.4.1 In this WEM Procedure where obligations are conferred on a Rule Participant, that Rule Participant must comply with the relevant obligations [WEM Rule 2.9.8].

-1.5 Associated WEM procedures and guidelines

-- 1.5.1 WEM Procedure: Monitoring Protocol (ERA Procedure) - 1.5.2 WEM Procedure: Monitoring and Reporting Protocol (AEMO Procedure) - 1.5.3 WEM Procedure: SESSM Procurement (AEMO Procedure) - 1.5.4 WEM Procedure: Portfolio Determination (ERA Procedure) - 1.5.5 WEM Procedure: FCESS Accreditation (AEMO Procedure) - 1.5.6 Offer Construction Guideline (ERA guideline) - 1.5.7 Trading Conduct Guideline (ERA guideline)

-1.6 Conventions used

-1.6.1 In this WEM Procedure the conventions specified in WEM Rules 1.3 - 1.5 apply.

-2. Inefficient Real-Time Market outcomes and triggering SESSM

-2.1 Identifying inefficient market outcomes

-- 2.1.1 The ERA may only trigger the SESSM if the ERA reasonably considers that Real-Time Market outcomes are not consistent with the efficient operation of the Real-Time Market in respect of FCESS or the Wholesale Market Objectives [WEM Rule 3.15A.2]. - 2.1.2 Where the ERA considers triggering the SESSM, the ERA will coordinate with AEMO, so that AEMO can plan for the procurement process in accordance with section 3.15A of the WEM Rules. - 2.1.3 To determine whether to trigger the SESSM, the ERA may use information available from: - (a) The Coordinator's review into Essential System Services standards and the basis for setting the Essential System Services requirements under WEM Rules 3.15.1A and 3.15.1B. - (b) The ERA's investigation of market behaviour under WEM Rule 2.16.9, including information pertaining to FCESS Accreditation Shortfalls and FCESS Participation Shortfalls and their impact on the FCESS markets.
+- 1.4.1 In this WEM Procedure where obligations are conferred on a Rule Participant, that Rule Participant must comply with the relevant obligations [WEM Rule 2.9.8]. - 1.5 Associated WEM procedures and guidelines - 1.5.1 WEM Procedure: Monitoring Protocol (ERA Procedure) - 1.5.2 WEM Procedure: Monitoring and Reporting Protocol (AEMO Procedure) - 1.5.3 WEM Procedure: SESSM Procurement (AEMO Procedure) - 1.5.4 WEM Procedure: Portfolio Determination (ERA Procedure) - 1.5.5 WEM Procedure: FCESS Accreditation (AEMO Procedure) - 1.5.6 Offer Construction Guideline (ERA guideline) - 1.5.7 Trading Conduct Guideline (ERA guideline) - 1.6 Conventions used - 1.6.1 In this WEM Procedure the conventions specified in WEM Rules 1.3 1.5 apply. - 1.6.2 Explanation boxes, headings and comments, including those in footnotes are for convenience only and do not affect the interpretation of these WEM Rules. - 2.
+Inefficient Real-Time Market outcomes and triggering SESSM - 2.1 Identifying inefficient market outcomes - 2.1.1 The ERA may only trigger the SESSM if the ERA reasonably considers that Real-Time Market outcomes are not consistent with the efficient operation of the Real-Time Market in respect of FCESS or the Wholesale Market Objectives [WEM Rule 3.15A.2]. - 2.1.2 Where the ERA considers triggering the SESSM, the ERA will coordinate with AEMO, so that AEMO can plan for the procurement process in accordance with section 3.15A of the WEM Rules. - 2.1.3 To determine whether to trigger the SESSM, the ERA may use information available from: - (a) The Coordinator's review into Essential System Services standards and the basis for setting the Essential System Services requirements under WEM Rules 3.15.1A and 3.15.1B. - (b) The ERA's investigation of market behaviour under WEM Rule 2.16.9 or Irregular Price Offers resulting in inefficient market outcomes under WEM Rule 2.16C.5, including information pertaining to FCESS Accreditation